 It has to speak to your audience directly, taking into account the emotion it stirs up, the benefits it promises, and the problem it solves.

 You likely clicked on this blog post because you want to increase your clicks and, most importantly, your conversions (hello iOS15!)
-You also probably thought, all my time on the headline?
+You may have also thought, all my time on the headline?

 Well, maybe not all your time but the majority of it, for sure.